Why Entrepreneurs Need to Take Care of Their Mental Health

 - Play sports

 - Write it out

 - Dance problems away

 - Help others

-If we were happy all the time, we wouldn’t know what happy is.
+If we were always happy, we wouldn’t know what happiness is.
 No one expects you to be happy all the time.
 But that doesn’t mean you can’t stay positive when negative situations arise.
 Think of problems as opportunities for you to grow.
 Schedule a time to tackle the problem, and give yourself a break in between.

-If you’re like most entrepreneurs you probably quit your day job with dreams of changing the world and finally doing things your way.
+If you’re like most entrepreneurs, you probably quit your day job with dreams of changing the world and finally doing things your way.
 Now you’re buried under work, drowning in debt, and stressed beyond belief.
-Be positive for your entrepreneur mental health – you’re here doing what you want to do.
+Be positive for your entrepreneur’s mental health – you’re here doing what you want to do.
 The work will become income.
 The debt can be paid off with that income.
-And the stress is just negative emotional energy that could be rechanneled.
+And the stress is just negative emotional energy that could be re-channelled.

 Take a break when it’s too much.
 If you can’t take a minute to enjoy the life you’re making for yourself, what’s it all for?